YukiGasai/tabswitcher/README.md

 ## Known Issues

-- Currently, TabSwitcher only supports Windows.
+- Currently, TabSwitcher only supports Windows and limited on Ubuntu.